Saud of Saudi Arabia: Personal life

-Saud had 108 children and 3 wives at the time of his death.
-Only a few of his children have a public role.
+Saud had 108 children and three wives at the time of his death.
+One of his many wives was Fawzia bint Nawwaf, a granddaughter of Nuri Al Shalaan, the Emir of the Ruwullah tribe.
+One of Saud's grandchildren; Amatalhaq Alhadi, is a mediator in Yemeni affairs, still working today.
+Another, Dalal bint Saud Al Saud, a palace figure and philanthropist, had some part in women's rights up until 2021.
+Only a few of his daughters have or had any public role.

 His eldest son, Fahd, was minister of defense from 1956 to 1960.
 His youngest child is Basmah bint Saud.
 His third son, Muhammed, was sometime governor of Al Bahah Province and died on 8 July 2012.
 Prince Mishari, replaced his elder brother as Al Bahah governor with the rank of minister in August 2010.

 Another son, Mishaal, was the governor of Najran Province from 1996 to November 2008.
 His son Abdul Rahman was a supporter of Al Nassr FC.
 One son, Badr bin Saud, was governor of Riyadh during his father's reign, while another son, Hussam, is a businessman.

-One of his daughters, called Hajer, died outside the Kingdom following an illness on 17 November 2011.
+One of his daughters, named Hajer, died outside the Kingdom following an illness on 17 November 2011.
 Her funeral prayer was performed at Imam Turki bin Abdullah Mosque in Riyadh after Asr prayer.
 Another daughter, Noura, was the mother of the former deputy defense minister Fahd bin Abdullah bin Mohammed Al Saud and died in late July 2013.
 Another daughter, Hessah, was the first Saudi woman to become the principal of a school.
 His daughter Fahda is an artist.

-In 2001 his daughter Buniah (born 1960) was arrested and charged with assaulting her maid in Florida.
+In 2001, his daughter Buniah (born 1960) was arrested and charged with assaulting her maid in Florida.
 She was held for one night in prison and was released on bail of $5,000 and ordered to surrender her passport.
 After the death of his elder brother Turki, Saud married his wife, Muneera bint Obaid; their daughter, Al Anoud, died in January 2006 aged 83 and was buried in Mecca.

-He was described as "although not as large as his illustrious father, King Saud is about six feet two inches in height and weighs well over two hundred pounds.
+He was described as "although not as large as his illustrious father, King Saud is about six feet two inches (187 cm) in height and weighs well over two hundred pounds.
 Like his father, he has weak eyes, but he has also inherited Abdulaziz's magnetic smile and a keen sense of humor, which wins him many friends."

 The "Red Palace" which King Abdulaziz built for King Saud and his mother was opened by the Ministry of Culture in 2019 to the public.
 It was Saudi Arabia's first concrete building and now exhibits displays about his life.